 The Chiropractor should offer you the choice of monthly instalments or paying in full.

 Chiropractors should not demand re-x-rays for all cases.
 This should only be if you have a significant structural problem, such as a severe scoliosis.

-The Doctor should test your nerve system at EVERY appointment to track your progress and assess if you do or do not need a treatment.
+The Chiropractor should test your nerve system at EVERY appointment to track your progress and assess if you do or do not need an adjustment.

 Think of this like a Dentist, if they always extracted a tooth, they may be missing something in your case.